tl-nguyen/freqtrade-pi/README.md

 hostname: 192.168.0.10
 ```

-- Learn more about the fp.sh script:
+- Use `help` command to learn more about the fp.sh script:
 ```
 ./fp.sh help
 ```

-- Install docker, pull the freqtrade image from dockerhub and move the ./freqtrade folder into RPI home directory:
+- Use `install` command to install docker, pull the freqtrade image from dockerhub and move the ./freqtrade folder into RPI home directory:
 ```
 ./fp.sh install
 ```